danfuzz/samizdat/doc/library-guide/LangNode.md

 Makes a `fetch` node with a `varRef` payload. `name` must be a symbol.

-The resulting `fetch` node has an `lvalue` binding to a one-argument function which takes a node and calls `makeVarStore()` to produce an assignment node.
+The resulting `fetch` node is a general variable reference, which makes it usable as-is (to fetch a variable's value), as well as usable as an lvalue (to store into a variable) *and* to use with the maybe-value operator (postfix `?`) to refer to the box which holds the variable.
+The latter operations are achieved by having `lvalue` and `box` bound on the resulting node, respectively.

 #### `makeVarRef(name) -> node`